guillermomuntaner/GMImagePicker/README.md

 GMImagePicker
 =============

-An image & video picker supporting multiple selection.
+An image & video picker supporting multiple selection and several customizations.
 Powered by the new iOS 8 **Photo framework**.

 ### Screenshots